 Before there were the children, there was just us.

-Our daughter, Tess, was labeled ‘terminal’ by the country that had given birth to her.
+Our daughter, Tess, is from China and was labeled ‘terminally ill’ by the country that had given birth to her.
 She’s not, but the idea of it was so very frightening.
 We all had to take that step together though, and we became stronger because of it.
 After adopting our baby girl, the idea of special needs adoption became less scary, and our kids, once again, rallied for another sibling.